 Quad Biking and Camel riding should be on your to-do list when you visit Essaouira, and if we talk about Quad biking, most of the companies offer a 3-hour Quad Biking adventure.
 This is a great chance to see the stunning views of Essaouira countryside and beaches.
 All quad biking service providers are very professional and helpful.
 You will be provided all the necessary gear like jackets, gloves, kneepads, helmets, etc. But one thing you must keep in mind is that most companies put an age limit on driving Quad bikes.
 Children under 16 can not drive Quad bikes.
 However, they can ride the bike behind the Adult.
 As far as the Driver’s license is concerned, there is no license required for riding the Quad bike, but before riding, they will tell you to Practice the Quad bike.
 It would be easy because most of the Quad bikes will be Automatic.
 E en though the company under which you will be doing Quad Biking will provide you with most of the things, My Advice would be to bring sunscreen, a Long hat, and sunglasses with you.

-If you want to extend your Day trip to Essaouira, then there are a variety of Riads and hotels in which you can stay.
+If you want to extend your Private Day trip from Marrakech to Essaouira, then there are a variety of Riads and hotels in which you can stay.
 T e one I recommend is Villa Quieta, where you can enjoy free WIFI and free private parking on the site.
 They also have a private pool outside, and the best part is that they offer grocery service throughout the Day.
 I Day want to book a good hotel in Old Medina then Suite Azur Hotel is the best option.
 E ch room of Suite Azur is equipped with a TV, a Wardrobe, and a private attached bathroom.
 T eir best part is their Continental breakfast.
-T ey also offers a terrace in every room to relax, but if you want to relax and enjoy in the true sense, then unwind yourself on their rooftop pool and in the Centre of Essaouira to enjoy the scenes outside.
+They also offers a terrace in every room to relax, but if you want to relax and enjoy in the true sense, then unwind yourself on their rooftop pool and in the Centre of Essaouira to enjoy the scenes outside.

 If you want to live like a king, there are also costly hotels like Atlas Essaouira & Spa, which has a beachfront location.
 Other luxury hotels include Sofitel Essaouira Mogador Golf & Spa, Hotel Cote ocean Mogador, Hotel Vents Des Iles, Hôtel Emeraude Essaouira, and Hotel Al Arboussas.
 All of these are excellent hotels to stay in but a little expensive.